Service

 Mini-Split Systems

-Mitsubishi, Daikin, or Fujitsu ductless — zoned and efficient.
+Mitsubishi, Daikin, or Fujitsu ductless — zoned and efficient, installed by licensed HVAC partners.
 Single-head for one room, multi-head for full basements.

 Whole-Basement Dehumidification

 Aprilaire or Santa Fe dehumidifiers piped to a drain.
-Holds RH at 45% automatically year-round.
+Sized and drained to help maintain target basement humidity levels.

 Thermal Envelope